Location: New York City

 Why We Walk:

 Co-Team Captain Donna Leipzig walks because she has Parkinson’s disease, and many of her friends also have Parkinson’s.
 In her words, she walks to “beat this thing.”
-Co-Team Captain Carol Meyer also walks because she has Parkinson’s disease.
+Co-Team Captain Carol Myer also walks because she has Parkinson’s disease.
 Carol and Donna are trying to raise as much money as possible to fund research to find a cure.

 The two power-house fundraisers met five years ago through Strikeclubs, a boxing program for people with Parkinson’s that is based in New York City and run by Donna’s brother, Gary Brill.
 Gary volunteered at the Unity Walk six years ago and Donna and her husband David attended for the first time.
 The experience inspired Donna to form the Strikeclubs team.